rv-tools/nfer/README.md

 a trace.
 We first import the nfer library.
 After an instance of the `Nfer` class has been created, it can be initiated with a specification, for example read from a text file (a specification can also be provided directly as a text string).
+In this case we read in the specification in `spec.nfer` shown above (without modules).
 Subsequently events can be submitted to the monitor.
 Finally we print out the generated intervals.

 ```scala
 import nfer._